1997 Premier League speedway season

-The 1997 Premier League speedway season was the second division of speedway in the United Kingdom and governed by the Speedway Control Board (SCB), in conjunction with the British Speedway Promoters' Association (BSPA).
+The 1997 Premier League speedway season was the second division of motorcycle speedway in the United Kingdom and governed by the Speedway Control Board (SCB), in conjunction with the British Speedway Promoters' Association (BSPA).

 Restructure

 A restructure of British speedway took place, with the Premier League becoming the second division and a new Elite League becoming the top division.
-During the two previous seasons (1995 and 1996) there had been only one division of British speedway also called the Premier League, this confused matters because the Premier League was now only a second tier competition.
+During the two previous seasons (1995 and 1996) there had been only one division of British speedway also called the Premier League, this confused matters because the Premier League was now only a second-tier competition.

 Season summary

 The Premier League was consisted of 14 teams for the 1997 season, running on a standard format with no play-offs.
 The Young Shield was introduced as an end of season cup competition for the top eight teams in the league standings.

+A new team Skegness Braves, created by Peter Oakes, entered speedway for the first time but withdrew mid-season.